memory/python-dpkg/README.md

 ship [python-apt](http://apt.alioth.debian.org/python-apt-doc/) due to licensing restrictions or the lack of a native libapt.so (e.g. macOS)

-Currently only tested on CPython 2.7 and 3.5, but at least in theory should run on any python distribution that can install the [arpy](https://pypi.python.org/pypi/arpy/) library.
+Currently only tested on CPython 3.x, but at least in theory should run on any python distribution that can install the [arpy](https://pypi.python.org/pypi/arpy/) library.

+(Note: python 2.7 compatibility was removed in version 1.4.0.
+We are keeping a 1.3 release branch alive and are trying to make a good faith effort to backport fixes there, but it's strictly on a best-effort / spare-time basis, and we urge users to update to py3 as soon as possible.)

 ## Installing

 Install the 'pydpkg' package from [PyPi](https://pypi.python.org) using